 There’s no doubt that cannabis is an aromatic herb.
 Rich and flavorful, smoke from this bud can linger on household fabrics like draperies, carpets, and bedding.
 Though the scent is often delicious and floral at first, it quickly becomes stale over time and can make your home smell musty and unpleasant.
 Read this guide on how to hide the smell of weed.
 If you’re hoping to keep your home smelling fresh or need to be discrete, especially during these Covid-19 pandemic and quarantine times when smoking at home has become the norm; here are 7 ways to smoke weed in your apartment on the sly.

 Those hoping to get real fancy can pick up some activated carbon from a pet store and add that in as well.
 Stuff the dryer sheets in the tube and secure one to the end with a rubber band.
 Another option is to buy a sploof online just like the Smokebuddy, which lasts up to 80 smoke sessions filtering your smoke and eliminating any odors.
 We tried it and it really works.

 Then, cover the whole thing with sock and secure that with a rubber band.
-The dryer sheets and the carbon inside the slpoof will diffuse the smoke and eliminate the smell.
+The dryer sheets and the carbon inside the sploof will diffuse the smoke and eliminate the smell.
 Having a sploof handy is perfect for both staying discrete as well as avoiding stale air afterward.
 If you want the best, go with the Smokebuddy.